Have you considered the consequences?

 There is help available

-A full speech and language assessment, phonological awareness evaluation, and dyslexia determination are recommended.
+A full speech and language assessment, phonological awareness evaluation, and screening of dyslexia characteristics are recommended.

-This can be done by a Speech-Language Pathologist, educator, or psychologist with specific training in dyslexia evaluation and therapy.
+Screening can be done by a Speech-Language Pathologist, teacher/educator, or psychologist with specific training and experience in dyslexia.

-It is a program which uses all the senses simultaneously to integrate sound, letters, cursive orthography, and spelling.
-It covers the rules of spelling conventions, spelling exceptions, syllable division, syllable accent, plus Latin and Greek derivatives.
+The Orton-Gillingham Method is an approach to teaching the rudiments of decoding and spelling, which uses all the senses simultaneously to integrate sound, letters, orthography, and spelling.
+It covers, sound symbol association, phonological awareness, rules of spelling conventions, spelling exceptions, syllable division, syllable accent, plus Latin and Greek derivatives.
+It discretely integrates speech, and auditory processing with literacy.

-The program works on a “skill mastery” basis rather than “learn, move on and hope for the best”.
+The program works on a skill-mastery basis.
 It takes between 150 and 200 hours to administer and is delivered by the parent over a two-year period.
-The parent delivering the program must not have dyslexia himself.
+The parent delivering the program must not have dyslexia him/herself.

 ANSWER THE FOLLOWING QUESTIONS AND KEEP TRACK OF THE NUMBER OF ‘YES’ RESPONSES.